kanaria69/Mainecoco/README.md

-## If at first you don't succeed, sky diving is not for you!
+## Who is the coolest Doctor in the hospital?
+The hip Doctor!